 Between the post-COVID-19 pandemic crunch and the economic uncertainty brought about by various geopolitical events, smaller insurance businesses have found themselves increasingly at risk of bankruptcy or being subsumed by larger insurers.
 Indeed, a surge of mergers and acquisitions has recently hit the insurance industry.

 These disruptions have led many insurers to look for novel ways to cut costs and drive revenue.
 To facilitate this, many payers have recently updated their digital insurance platform.
-Newer generations of insurance software feature highly advanced cloud computing, artificial intelligence (AI), and machine learning (ML) capabilities, offering insurers more organizational agility as well as numerous ways to automate procedures such as billing, claims adjudication, and policy delivery.
+Newer generations of insurance software feature highly advanced cloud computing, artificial intelligence (AI), business intelligence platform and machine learning (ML) capabilities, offering insurers more organizational agility as well as numerous ways to automate procedures such as billing, claims adjudication, and policy delivery.

 That being said, having an up-to-date insurance platform does not guarantee survival for insurance companies.
 To reduce losses and increase profitability in today’s hostile insurance climate, it pays to check on areas of business that have traditionally been overlooked.
 Here are five often-overlooked areas that insurers need to manage to increase revenues and survive today’s competitive insurance market: